jcfitzpatrick12/grso-docker/README.md

 ## Supported Operating Systems

-This project is designed to be compatible with the following operating systems:
+This project is tested to be compatible with the following operating systems:

-- Ubuntu (Version X.X or later)
+- Ubuntu 22.04.3

-Please note that while this project has been tested extensively on Ubuntu, it may also work on other Linux distributions.
+It may also work on other Linux distributions and other Ubuntu versions.
 However, full compatibility is not guaranteed for operating systems other than the ones listed above.

 ## Prerequisites
 - Ensure Docker is installed on your system.
 Docker can be downloaded and installed from [Docker's official website](https://docs.docker.com/get-docker/).